British occupation of Manila: Occupation

 Once Manila was captured, "the soldiers turned to pillage."
 Rojo wrote that the sack actually lasted thirty hours or more, although he laid the blame on the Spanish, Chinese and Filipino denizens of Manila, as much as upon the marauding soldiers.
-Writing in his journal, Rojo described the events and said: "The city was given over the pillage, which was cruel and lasted for forty hours, without excepting the churches, the archbishopric, and a part of the palace.
-Although the captain-general (Simon de Anda y Salazar) objected at the end of the twenty-four hours, the pillage really continued, in spite of the orders of the British general (Draper) for it to cease.
-Rojo himself killed with his own hands a [Spanish] soldier he found transgressing his orders, and had three hanged."
+Rojo described the events in his journal.

 Drake then demanded a ransom from the Spanish authorities in exchange for agreeing to stop his troops from any further acts of pillage.
 Rojo agreed to the ransom, which amounted to four million Spanish dollars.
 By the time the British left, only a quarter of the ransom was paid, and the matter quietly dropped.

 On 2 November 1762, Dawsonne Drake, an official of the East India Company, assumed office as the Governor of Manila.
 He was assisted by a council of four, consisting of John L. Smith, Claud Russel, Henry Brooke and Samuel Johnson.
 When after several attempts, Drake realised that he was not obtaining as many financial assets as he expected, he formed a war council which he termed the "Chottry Court".
+Life in Manila during the British occupation was difficult for many locals.
+According to one account, "Filipinos tried to live normally under foreign rule, but fear and uncertainty were constant."
+Some residents continued trading with the British to survive, while others quietly supported the Spanish resistance.

-Drake imprisoned several Manilans on charges known "only known to himself", according to Captain Thomas Backhouse, who denounced Drake's court as a sham.
+Drake imprisoned several Manilans on charges "only known to himself", according to Captain Thomas Backhouse, who denounced Drake's court as a sham.
 The British expedition was further rewarded after the capture of the Spanish treasure ship Filipina, carrying American silver from Acapulco, and in a battle off Cavite the Santísima Trinidad which carried a cargo of Chinese porcelain.
 The cargo of the Trinidad alone was valued at $1.5 million and the ship at $3 million.